 Four separate and distinct leans were so unprecedented, to my mind, that I doubt there is a sufficient antidote.
 Couple that with the fact with the Gone with the Wind-style, dramatic exit that Andrew hoped to execute preceding it, and I doubt that any clever quip would’ve permitted him to save face.
 His only recourse was to walk away and just hope that witnesses would forget it soon after it happened.

-Andrew Parizek was an “always a bridesmaid, never a bride” type of friend.
+Andrew Parizek was an “always a bridesmaid, never a bride” fella.
 Everyone I knew liked him.
-He was/is a likable guy, but no one I knew liked him so much that they hung out with him, or considered him a best friend.
-He was one of those guys who was always there but never the focus.
-Andrew Parizek wasn’t the type of guy we always remember, and perhaps that’s all he wanted when he delivered so many final farewells to so many people that he accidentally said goodbye to the same people more than twice.
+He was a likable guy, but no one I knew liked him so much that they would hang out with him, or consider him a best friend.
+He was one of those guys who was always there but never the focus of the room.
+Andrew Parizek wasn’t the type of guy we will remember, and perhaps that’s all he wanted when he delivered so many final farewells to so many people that he accidentally said goodbye to the same people more than twice.
 I don’t know how much preparation he put into his final farewells, but I’m sure he did it so that he could let each of us know how important we were to him to have the sentiment returned.
 This is not to suggest that Andrew’s actions were intended to be self-serving, but everyone wants those around them to remember that we were here.
-It is possible that had Andrew escaped unencumbered by my desk neighbor, his final farewell might have had the lasting effect on me he hoped for, but the lasting memory I now have of him consists of him shucking and jiving with my desk neighbor, trying to get passed her for a dramatic ride off into the sunset.
+It is possible that had Andrew escaped unencumbered by my desk neighbor, his final farewell might have had the lasting effect on me he hoped for, but the lasting memory I now have of him consists of him shucking and jiving with my desk neighbor, trying to get past her for a dramatic ride off into the sunset.